 Unlike retail and industry based superannuation funds, the members of a SMSF (up to 4 and usually family members) can combine their assets to accumulate retirement funds.
 This can provide a more cost effective outcome because aSMSF with pooled assets in excess of $200,000 can generally reduce the average cost of managing the fund to below 1.0% per annum.

 The Commonwealth Government report, ‘A Statistical Summary of Self-Managed Superannuation Funds’ released in December 2009 (based on ATO and APRA data) found that SMSF members generally paid lower fees in the 3 year period to June 2008.
-The report also indicated that on average, SMSF investments performed better than all other super funds over the same period.
+The report also indicated that on average, SMSF investments performed better than all other super funds over

 A SMSF offers the members a number of tax concessions including: